The Geneva Watch Sales: Spring 26

 Lot 23 – A Patek Philippe ref.
 1518 in Stainless Steel

-The first stainless-steel Patek Philippe Ref.
-1518 ever produced, case-back engraved No. 1, returns to Phillips Geneva this November.
+The first stainless-steel Patek Philippe reference 1518 ever produced, case-back engraved No. 1, returns to Phillips Geneva this November.
 One of only four known examples, this watch made history in 2016 when it sold for CHF 11 million, becoming the first wristwatch to surpass the eight-figure mark at auction.

 Estimate: In excess of $8,750,000 USD